LouisJULIEN/thunderbird_plugin_mail_to_event/scripts/gist_npm_package_thunderbird_plugin.md

 ).

 ## After bundling
-Keep in mind that Thunderbird guidelines for Plugin requires you to document bundled packages and give enough documentation for reviewer to reproduce each bundle.
-I would advise to avoid to many manual steps in the bundling process.
+Keep in mind that Thunderbird guidelines for Plugin requires you to document bundled packages and give enough documentation for reviewers to reproduce each bundle.
+I would advise to avoid too many manual steps in the bundling process in that regard.

 Otherwise, it works great, even with old packages!